-Aso - An active volcano at the centre of Kyushu island.
+Aso - Aso is an active volcano at the centre of Kyushu island.
 Aso's crater is one of the world's largest; with a circumference of over 100km it encompasses a number of other active peaks.

-Beppu - One of Japan's most famous hot spring resorts, producing more hot spring water than any other resort in the country.
+Beppu - Beppu is one of Japan's most famous hot spring resorts, producing more hot spring water than any other resort in the country.
 Set between Beppu Bay and volcanic mountains, it's home to more than 2,000 onsen.
 In addition, the Hells of Beppu are several spectacular hot springs for viewing rather than bathing.

-Day 6: Beppu - Yufuin - Fukuoka
+Day 6: Explore Beppu

-Start the day by taking a tour of Beppu's Jigoku Meguri (hell tour).
+Start the day by taking a tour of Beppu's Jigoku Meguri - a hell tour.
 You will find different volcanic features, including thermal mud and hot springs that have bubbled from the ground here for a millennium.
 Head over to Yufuin, another hot spring resort that is home to a wealth of art museums, cafes and boutiques, and stroll down its streets.
 After lunch, transfer around 2 hours back to Fukuoka for an overnight stay.

-Jigoku Meguri - The "hells" of Beppu are seven spectacular hot springs for viewing rather than bathing, where hot water vigorously erupts from the ground.
+Jigoku Meguri - The "hells" of Beppu are seven spectacular hot springs for viewing rather than bathing, where hot water vigorously erupt from the ground.

-Yufuin - This hot spring resort is around 10km inland from Beppu, and offers a wealth of cafes, boutiques and art museums.
+Yufuin - Yufuin is a hot spring resort around 10km inland from Beppu, with a wealth of cafes, boutiques and art museums.

-Day 7: Fukuoka - Yamaguchi - Hiroshima
+Day 7: Travel to Hiroshima

-This morning, transfer around 2.5 hours to Yamaguchi and visit Rurikoji Temple, known for its five-storied pagoda.
-Continue around 1 and a half hours to the Iwakuni area to see Kintaikyo Bridge before transferring another hour to Hiroshima.
+This morning, transfer around 2 and a half hours to Yamaguchi where you will visit Rurikoji Temple, known for its five-storied pagoda.
+Continue around 1 and a half hours further to the Iwakuni area to see Kintaikyo Bridge before transferring another hour to Hiroshima.
 Check in to your hotel and enjoy dinner in a local restaurant.

 Rurikoji Temple - Rurikoji is a Buddhist temple known for its five-storied pagoda.
 Built in 1442, the pagoda is ranked among Japan's three greatest pagodas.
-The temple grounds of Rurikoji also holds the main hall, a temple storehouse, a bell tower and a small museum.
+The temple grounds of Rurikoji also holds the main hall, a temple storehouse, a bell tower and a small museum